 iii) How do I know that u wont waste your time and study well

 If you have good scores then no need to worry.
 If your scores are not that good or you have backlogs, then take extra care.
+50% of the F1 visa interviews will involve a question on backlogs.
 You will have to be prepared with answers like why you got those backlogs, why do you think you are suited for edu in US.
 Stress the importance of research in graduate edu in US and show that you are prepared by highlighting your projects, papers, reserch exp, internships etc. Also have good reasons why you got a specific backlog, say something like you had done a proj and was too involved.
 Also show the proof by saying it got published later at this conference.

 F1 Visa Questions and Answers on Finance: